astrellon/teaching/docs/modernApp/index.md

 # Creating a modern web app from scratch
 Lets create a modern web app but we’re going to create the main components from scratch and we’re going to use Typescript and Parcel Bundler to do it.

 We’re going to tackle state management, TSX (Typescript JSX) and why these patterns are used.

 - Let’s create a basic state management without and UI.
-- Let’s create a basic reactive UI library without TSX.
+- Let’s create a basic virtual DOM UI library without TSX.
 - Let’s add TSX support.

 ## Basic state management

 ### What
 In relation to web dev state management is simply how the information about the web app is stored.

 Very early on in web apps state management was given little thought as most web sites had limited functionality.
 As seen [here](https://www.javaworld.com/article/2077176/using-javascript-and-forms.html) in an article from 1996 JavaScript is being used to pull and change data on form input elements before the data is sent to the server in a format similar to URL parameters ([more info on MDN about format data](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Sending_and_retrieving_form_data)).